 - Practical insights for how to overcome related challenges—both old and new

 As suggested above, eGEMs and AHRQ are particularly interested in submissions that include consideration of the public policy implications of working with health data and any insights that can inform policymaker decisions while helping to identify gaps in knowledge that future research might address.
 Also welcome would be submissions that demonstrate applications of the rich administrative and survey data infrastructure related to health services research integrated with national, state, and local-level economic and epidemiologic contextual data.

-All submissions falling under this call will undergo eGEMs' rigorous double-blind peer review and editorial process before publication, and—once accepted for publication—will be shared with and promoted to a growing audience that includes health services researchers, clinicians, policymakers, payers, and patients.
-The standard article processing charge for selected papers will also be waived with support provided by HCSRN.
+All submissions falling under this call for papers will undergo eGEMs' rigorous double-blind peer review and editorial process before publication, and—once published—will be shared with and promoted to a broad audience that includes government officials, payers, industry, care delivery systems, patients and consumers, policymakers, and researchers.